 From 2014 to 2020, global commodity prices were negatively affected by a combination of factors including increased production, decisions of OPEC and Russia, and the impact of the COVID-19 pandemic on overall demand for oil and gas.
 These headwinds drove significant pressure on commodity prices, and adversely impacted the level of capital spending by our customers on exploration and production activities and could continue to do so.
-Concurrently, Operators navigated ongoing pressure from the investment community to constrain spending within cash flows and further allocate a significant portion of cash flow generation to returns to shareholders, impacting the amount of drilling-related capital expenditures.
+Concurrently, Operators navigated ongoing pressure from the investment community to constrain spending within cash flows and further allocate a significant portion of cash flow generation to returns to shareholders, impacting the amount of drilling and completions related capital expenditures.

+Throughout 2021, commodity prices and global drilling and completions activity began to recover from the lows experienced in 2020, as the demand for oil and gas neared pre-pandemic levels, while supply lagged significantly.

+Global macroeconomic and geopolitical conditions have continued to be challenging, leading to further commodity price volatility.
+Beginning in 2022, central banks increased interest rates to address high prevailing levels of inflation and concerns around economic recession.
+In addition, Operators and Contractors have experienced supply chain bottlenecks and equipment availability challenges.
+More recently, the state of certain international markets has also added to the uncertainty surrounding commodity prices.
+The People's Republic of China has faced economic challenges, such as a weakening real estate market and reduced consumer spending.
+The actions that may be taken by the Chinese government to combat a potential economic slowdown remain to be seen.
+The effect such macroeconomic and geopolitical uncertainties could have on commodity prices may become even more pronounced if tariffs are imposed by the US on North American and international trade (as further described under the heading Potential Impact of Tariffs, below).

-Throughout 2021, commodity prices and global drilling activity began to recover from the lows experienced in 2020, as the demand for oil and gas neared pre-pandemic levels, while supply lagged significantly.
-Starting in 2022, global macroeconomic conditions proved challenging with central banks aggressively increasing interest rates to address high prevailing levels of inflation and concerns around economic recession.
-Operators and Contractors also grappled with global supply chain bottlenecks and faced equipment availability challenges.
-Further, there has been significant geopolitical instability with ongoing conflict with Russia and the Ukraine, and recent developments in the Middle East.
-While prevailing levels of inflation have recently come down in North America and central banks have began lowering interest rates, there remains significant geopolitical uncertainty with ongoing conflict in Russia and the Ukraine, along with the Middle East.
-These factors have driven commodity price volatility.
+In addition, there has been significant geopolitical instability with ongoing conflict between Russia and the Ukraine, and in the Middle East.
+While prevailing levels of inflation have recently come down in North America, and central banks have begun lowering interest rates, there remains significant geopolitical uncertainty.

-These aforementioned factors could continue to put pressure on commodity prices, adversely impacting the level of drilling activity in the regions in which Pason operates, which could have a materially adverse effect on Pason's business, financial condition, results of operations and cash flows.
+These aforementioned factors could continue to put pressure on commodity prices, adversely impacting the level of drilling and completions activity in the regions in which Pason operates, which could have a materially adverse effect on Pason's business, financial condition, results of operations and cash flows.
 Pason does not have any operations or revenue generated in Russia, the Ukraine or Israel.
 However, ongoing conflict may negatively impact commodity price volatility and global financial conditions, which could have an indirect adverse effect on Pason's business and financial condition.